zeal18/transform/docs/source/transformers/standard-transformers.rst

 Value classes
 -------------

-As nowadays value classes tends to be relatively widely pervasive, Chimney handles them in a special way, supporting automatic value class field extraction and wrapping.
+As nowadays value classes tends to be relatively widely pervasive, the Transform handles them in a special way, supporting automatic value class field extraction and wrapping.

 .. code-block:: scala